fermarsan/aixt/docs/NXC/quickref.md

     }
 }

-move_mutex := true //initialization value is necesary but will be ingnored
+move_mutex := mutex('') //initialization value is necesary but will be ingnored

 precedes(move_square, check_sensors)
 set_sensor_touch(in_1)